tuyenld/circuitlover/_posts/2020-12-11-bring-Pi-Zero-to-internet.md

 ```

-Try to ping to Google `ping 8.8.8.8`.
-If it fail, you may be need to check your network topology.
+Try to ping from your Pi to Google `ping 8.8.8.8`.
+If it fails, you may be need to check your network topology.

-In order to use the Internet, your Raspberry Pi need to be changed the DNS server.
+In order to use the Internet, the DNS server of your Raspberry Pi need to be changed.

 ```bash
 $ cat /etc/resolv.conf